 Cardington Cracker

-The route is marked and marshalled except for the section off the first hill, The Lawley, which follows the obvious run down the spine of the hill.
-There are some short sections on road and three road crossings; competitors should be aware of traffic.
-The course can be wet, especially in December, and shoes with plenty of grip are recommended.
-Conditions on the summits can be testing.
-All runners must carry the required full FRA kit throughout the race.
+The Cardington Cracker is a fell race of approximately 14.5 km (9 miles) with about 793 m of climb, starting from the Village Hall in Cardington near Church Stretton.
+The route is marked and marshalled except for the section off the first hill, The Lawley, which follows the obvious line down the spine of the hill.
+The course includes some short sections of road and three road crossings; participants should be aware of traffic.

 Race information